sftpgo/docs/docs/tutorials/two-factor-authentication.md

 Two-factor authentication will be also required to use the REST API as this user.
 You can provide the authentication code using the `X-SFTPGO-OTP` header.

-If this user tries to login via SFTP it must provide a valid authentication code after the password.
+If this user logs in via SFTP using keyboard interactive authentication, the client asks for the authentication code after the password.

 ```shell
 $ sftp -P 2022 nicola@127.0.0.1